AndrasKovacs/staged/rts/RegionGraph3.md

 First, *type safety* is non-negotiable for me, both at runtime and compile time.
 By the latter I mean that well-typed code-generating programs must yield well-typed code.
-So every design choice has to accommodate type safety.
+Every design choice has to accommodate type safety.

-Second, two-level type theory (2LTT) is extremely expressive and convenient for two-stage compilation.
+Second, two-level type theory (2LTT) is very expressive and convenient for two-stage compilation.
 But: systems that are memory-safe and GC-free tend to be [*sub-structural*](https://en.wikipedia.org/wiki/Substructural_type_system).
 This means that there are restrictions on the usage of variables.
-Sub-structural object languages haven't been researched for 2LTT-s, and I don't think that they work very well there.
+Sub-structural object languages haven't been researched for 2LTT-s.

 The nicest thing about 2LTT is that we never have to care about *scoping* for the object language.
 At compile time, we can freely combine object expressions